Semiparametric Bayesian Difference-in-Differences: Setup and Implementation

-A high-level assumption in our BvM theorem requires the posterior contraction of $m_{\eta}$ to the true conditional mean $m_0$.
-There are cases that this holds even if the exponential family is misspecified.
-Generally, the posterior of $m_{\eta}$ will contract on near the point (pseudo-true value) in the support of the prior that minimize the Kullback–Leibler (KL) divergence with respect to the true data generating probability.
-Related posterior contraction results and cases where the pseudo-truth concides with $m_0$ can be found in \cite{kleijn2006misInf}.
-This aligns with our finite sample results, which are not sensitive to deviations from exponential family distributions, as shown in Appendix \ref{appendix:simu}.
-Beyond the exponential family, one can also consider the flexiable nonparametric Bayesian approach in \cite{norets2022} to model the conditional distribution of the outcome for the control group.
+Our BvM results require posterior contraction of $m_{\eta}$ toward the true conditional mean $m_0$.
+Under mild conditions, this can hold even if the likelihood is misspecified.
+Generally, the posterior of $m_{\eta}$ will contract near the point (pseudo-true value) in the support of the prior that minimizes the Kullback–Leibler (KL) divergence with respect to the true data generating probability.
+We formalize this generalization in Section \ref{sec:misspecify}.
+This aligns with our finite-sample results, which are not sensitive to deviations from exponential family distributions, as shown in Appendix \ref{appendix:simu}.
+Beyond the exponential family, one can also consider the quasi-likelihood in \cite{linero2025Quasi} or the flexible nonparametric Bayesian approach in \cite{norets2022} to model the conditional distribution of the outcome for the control group.

 \begin{remark}[ATT in Cross-Sectional Setting] The results of our paper contribute to the literature of ATT using cross-sectional data, i.e., where an i.i.d. sample of $(Y_i, D_i, X_i^\top)^\top$ for $i=1,\ldots, n$ is available.
 In this case, a specific example captured by the single-parameter exponential family is when the outcome variable is binary, where $q(m)=\log(m/(1-m))$, $A(m)=-\log(1-m)$, and $c(y)=a=1$.
 This binary outcome case does not require any distributional assumptions.
-Interestingly, the sample ATT, given by $(\sum_{i=1}^nD_i)^{-1}\sum_{i=1}^nD_i(m_0(1,X_i)-m_0(0,X_i))$, requires only a prior on the conditional mean functions, without the need for to specify a Dirichlet process prior.
+Interestingly, the sample ATT, given by $(\sum_{i=1}^nD_i)^{-1}\sum_{i=1}^nD_i(m_0(1,X_i)-m_0(0,X_i))$, requires only a prior on the conditional mean functions, without the need to specify a Dirichlet process prior.
 On the other hand, a prior for the conditional mean function of the treatment group is also necessary in this case.
 We do not address a Bayesian approach for the sample ATT in this paper. \end{remark}